 Let’s take a look at how to write brand video scripts in a few simple steps and make the most out of your creative aspirations.

 1. Start with your Brand Video Goals

 We will focus on brand video scripts since video advertisement is a very accessible field filled with career development opportunities.
 As their name might suggest, brand videos are inherently corporate videos intended to present certain products or services to the mass market.
 These can be anything from short 30-second ads to long-form interviews or even tutorials on how to use certain items in different scenarios.

-Brand videos need to have clear goals that will be used as guidelines for the scriptwriting process.
+Brand videos need to have clear goals that will serve as guidelines for the scriptwriting process.
 What is the purpose of the video?
 Who is the target audience and what call to action do you have for them?
 Is the video focused on a limited-time sale/offer, or can it be repurposed later on?
 Answer these questions prior to writing your script and the subsequent video strategy you create will be that much more effective.